Density and non-density of $C^\infty_c \hookrightarrow W^{k,p}$ on complete manifolds with curvature bounds: Introduction

-where $\ln^{[j]}$ stands for the $j$-th iterated logarithm (e.g. $\ln^{[2]}(t)=\ln\ln t$, etc.) and $K$ is some positive integer.
-Hereafter, all manifolds considered will have no boundary.
-Moreover, given a Riemannian manifold $(M,g)$, we denote with $r(x)$ the Riemannian distance from a fixed origin $o\in M$ and by $B_R(x)$ the geodesic ball of radius $R$ centered at a point $x\in M$.
-Also, given real-valued functions $f_1$ and $f_2$, we write $f_1\lesssim f_2$ to mean that there exists a constant $C>0$ such that $f_1 \le C f_2$.
 Problem \ref{Pb} has a long history.
-It is a standard fact that $W_{0}^{0,p}(M)=W^{0,p}(M)=L^p(M)$, and with a little effort one can also prove that $W_{0}^{1,p}(M)=W^{1,p}(M)$ for all $p\in[1,\infty)$ on any complete manifold; \cite{aubin-bull}.
+It is a standard fact that, without assuming completeness, $W_{0}^{0,p}(M)=W^{0,p}(M)=L^p(M)$, and with a little effort one can also prove that $W_{0}^{1,p}(M)=W^{1,p}(M)$ for all $p\in[1,\infty)$ on any complete manifold, \cite{aubin-bull}.
 Also, it is obvious that $W_{0}^{k,p}(M)=W^{k,p}(M)$ for all $k\geq 0$ and $p\in[1,\infty)$ whenever $M$ is compact (see for instance \cite{HebeyCourant}).
-Concerning the non-trivial case $k\geq 2$, several partial positive results have been proved: a non-exhaustive list of contributions include works by T. Aubin \cite{aubin-bull}, E. Hebey \cite{Hebey,HebeyCourant}, L. Bandara \cite{Bandara}, B. G\"uneysu \cite{Guneysu-Book}, B. G\"uneysu and S. Pigola \cite{GuneysuPigola}, and D. Impera, M. Rimoldi, and G. Veronelli \cite{IRV-HessCutOff,IRV-HO}.
+Concerning the non-trivial case $k\geq 2$, several partial positive results have been proved: a non-exhaustive list of contributions include works by T. Aubin \cite{aubin-bull}, J. Eichhorn \cite{Eichhorn2,Eichhorn1}, E. Hebey \cite{Hebey,HebeyCourant}, L. Bandara \cite{Bandara}, B. G\"uneysu \cite{Guneysu-Book}, B. G\"uneysu and S. Pigola \cite{GuneysuPigola}, and D. Impera, M. Rimoldi, and G. Veronelli \cite{IRV-HessCutOff,IRV-HO}.
 To the best of our knowledge, the most general and up-to-date result is the following theorem from \cite{IRV-HO}, which generalizes previously known achievements and goes far beyond the case of constant bounds on the curvature and the specific second order case ($k=2$).